Murder of Anthony Walker: Film adaptation

 In 2020, Jimmy McGovern dramatised Walker's case in the TV film Anthony, with Toheeb Jimoh in the title role, looking at what Walker might have achieved had he lived.
 The film was made with the support of Anthony's mother Gee Walker.

 Memorials

 On 2 April 2008, the Crown Prosecution Service announced a legal scholarship in Walker's memory.
-The scheme offers one place in CPS Merseyside to a trainee solicitor who wants to become a fully fledged solicitor or barrister.
+The scheme offers one place in CPS Merseyside to a trainee solicitor who wants to become a solicitor or barrister.
 It is open to any black or ethnic minority person who has secured or intends to apply for a place to study the Legal Practice Course or Bar Professional Training Course full-time.

 The Liverpool Echo bestows an "Anthony Walker Young Citizen of the Year award" in his honour.

 Anthony Walker Foundation

 The Anthony Walker Foundation was created in 2006 and "works to tackle racism, hate crime and discrimination by providing educational opportunities, victim support services and by promoting equity and inclusion for all".
 In the year of its creation, the foundation held an "Anthony Walker Festival".
 In November 2021, Anthony's mother, Gee Walker, received a Pride of Britain Award for her work with the foundation, and in January 2023, it was announced she is to receive an MBE.